gvwilson/sdxpy/src/oop/index.md

 while `isinstance` determines whether an object inherits from a type either directly or indirectly.
 Add your own versions of both to dictionary-based objects and classes.

+### Using Recursion {: .exercise}

+A [%g recursion "recursive function" %] is one that calls itself, either directly or indirectly.
+Modify the `find` function that finds a method to call so that it uses recursion instead of a loop.
+Which version is easier to understand?
+Which version is more efficient?

 ### Method Caching {: .exercise}